mongodb-university/realm-template-apps/other/web-js/generated/prod-mql/README.rst

 - Create, check off, and delete to-do items

-⚛️ **Create React App**: This project was bootstrapped with `Create React App <https://github.com/facebook/create-react-app>`_.

-The client allows you to connect using Realm's `remote MongoDB queries <https://docs.mongodb.com/realm/web/mongodb/>`_.
+..
+The client allows you to connect using Realm's `remote MongoDB queries <https://mongodb.com/docs/realm/web/mongodb/>`_.

 Set Up and Run the App
 ----------------------